 The value of an XML attribute is written using a constant-width style.
 [Example: The attribute value of auto specifies … end example]

 The qualified or unqualified name of a simple type, complex type, or base datatype is written using a distinct style and typeface.
 [Example: The possible values for this attribute are defined by the ST_HexColor simple type. end example]

+References to items in the Bibliography have the form “[n]”, where n is the Bibliography item number).

 General Description